Chao1009/PolynomialMagic/README.md

 # Polynomial Magic

-## Showing how to get whatever radius you like from a single set of pseudo data.
+## Showing how to get whatever radius you like from a single set of charge form factor pseudo data.

-Testing whether from a single randomly generated set of data one can always find the proton radius you want if you look hard enough.
+Testing whether from a single randomly generated set of data one can always find the proton radius you want if you scan with high order polynomials.
+The radius is determined by taking the slope of the function at zero as it done with charge form factor data.

 code outline